jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 _"Hello, my ~~name~~ I'm Charles.
 I wa-want can want to ~~help~~ discuss, the situation with the, ~~Parliament~~ House of Parliament or the-the-the-the people inside, theeee Commons..."_

-Actually, the worst part is, you know you'll never talk to people about your problem.
+Actually, the worst part is you know you'll never talk to people about your problem.
 That's why stuttering forces a person to be quiet, shy, passive, and eager to please.
 It's very frustrating because one doesn't stutter when alone, swearing, singing, talking to a dog (Charles had two), or—sometimes—speaking through a "character".

 But for some damn reason, in everyday conversation, the gremlin forces erratic speaking, random silence, binge drinking, and hopelessness.
 It's entirely possible Charles' relationship with Parliament was so bad because he simply didn't want to face the gremlin.
 I mean, should a king have one?

 My speech impediment was why I got a job in a car insurance claim department.
 After a vice-president at an old company secretly told my supervisor I wasn't allowed to talk to customers—for fear of embarrassing the company—I was like shit, I guess I don't have this damn gremlin under control.
 Of course I was hurt, but I never told anyone I had the impediment, so, despite therapy as a kid, it was obviously still a problem.

 So, fuck it.
 I decided to jump in the ocean and sink or swim in the scary waters of a call-center.
-Like a horror movie, gremlins waiting aroung every corner.
+It was like a horror movie; gremlins were waiting aroung every corner.
 A daily workout of all-day phone calls, angry drivers, customer service expectations, no "outs" like swear words, drinking games, or wonky behavior to hide behind.
-But I stayed with it, like that desert fox learning to swim, who keeps telling himself, "I'm getting better!."
+But I stayed with it like that desert fox learning to swim, who keeps telling himself, "I'm getting better!."

 And it was far worse than I thought possible.
 The insurance company wanted adjusters to answer ever more phone calls.
 To incentive us, they'd ring a monotone "bell" because… I don't know.
 They never said why (probably because they're stuck in the Industrial Age) we employees learned questioning "the bell" was a bad idea.
 Management used it as punishment; "answer more phone calls or we'll make the bell faster and louder!"

 I'm being serious by the way.
 We were often more stressed then the person who just had a car crash.
 Whatever the reason, DING-DING-DING-DING-DING-DING-DING-DING almost all day—which gave people who weren't stutterers tremendous anxiety, breakdowns, and stress leaves.

 Super-shock speech therapy!
 After about a year, I didn't have to massage my jaws at night to release it from all the teeth shattering jaw-clenches I did to divert vocal stuttering.
 I killed that fucking gremlin!
 And that's what it took for me to greatly improve my fluency.
-Like a desert fox swimming with Nemo, I walked around a new, happier, person.
+Like a scuba diving desert fox, I walked around a new, happier, person.

 Yet, Charles never had this lesson.
 In fact, he didn't have any lessons.
-No therapy lessons to learn "turtle talk".
+No therapy to learn "turtle talk".
 No field trips to practice ordering pizza with professional guideance.
-He's gremlin didn't even have a name like "speech impediment".
-Like everyone back in the day when doctors prescribed blood-sucking leeches, he was all alone trying to make sense of Nature's gremlins.
+His gremlin didn't even have a name like "speech impediment".
+Like everyone back in the day when doctors prescribed blood-sucking leeches as medicine, Charles was all alone trying to make sense of Nature's gremlins like diseases, infections, and speech impediments.

 Charles adapted as anyone would.
 He was famously shy, quiet, and antisocial his whole life.
 Even when fighting for 16 years defending his ruling philosophy, Charles still probably had to massage his strained jaws every night.

 And now, Charles, God's King, was accused of being "a Tyrant, A Traitor, Murderer, and a public enemy to the Commonwealth of England."
 This was a watershed moment in modern human history.
 For the first time the people weren't replacing one king for another.
 They were killing the king, and replacing him with themselves.
 The people would control all the levers of people and be their own player god.

 This was a total shock to Charles.
-It would be like us letting a doctor put leeches on our kid to cure a cold; or watching the laws of physics being broken.
+It would be like us watching the laws of physics being broken.
 It simply makes no sense that a king, isn't the king.
-There's no rule to reference, no justification to use.
+There was no rule to reference, no justification to use.
 The ruling philosophy is the Matrix, and the Matrix is supposed to keep everyone in line.

-Charles wasn't going to break ranks.
+But all of sudden some people were waking up, and calling the Matrix a lie.
+A noble lie perhaps, but still a lie.

+Charles couldn't make any sense of it.
 He was devoted to his father, his faith, and his conscience.
-Being a king was his responsibility.
-So at his trial he (on purpose) said nothing.
-The judges convicted Charles anyway.
-The convicted king was astounded.

-Charles next chance to speak would be at his own chopping block.
+Being a king was his responsibility, and he thus must defend his country and its holy rulebook, and its ruling philosophy.
+So at his trial Charles (on purpose) said nothing.
+When the judges convicted Charles anyway, the convicted king was astounded, and his next chance to talk some sense into this misguided mademen would be at his own chopping block.

 ![Whitehall](/img\diagrams\techvolution-whitehall-charles.jpg)
 _This is Whitehall.
 A palace built by Henry VIII.
 Charles walked through here to a scaffold and his chopping block.
 On the ceiling is a painting commissioned by his father which shows James being taken to heaven by angels.
 Charles was raised his entire life to be a divine king.
 Could you see outside the divine rights of nobles if you were him?_

 ## Charles Speaks

-Fuck the ringing bell of a claims department, imagine the stress of a stutterer minutes from execution, having to say something to defend civil wars, his throne, and his family's place in history.
+Fuck the ringing bell of a claims department, imagine the stress of a stutterer minutes from execution, having to say something to defend his throne, his family's place in history, and his kingdom.
 I can't explain how anxious he would have been.
 For sure he feared the emotional pain of silence, more than getting his head chopped off.

  ![Charles Speaks](img\diagrams\techvolution-charles-speaks.jpg)